 Elliott Buckner is Community Brain Injury Services’ Board Secretary and has served on the CBIS Board since 2011.
-Mr. Buckner is a personal injury attorney at Cantor Stoneburner Ford Grana & Buckner.
-Mr. Buckner has represented cases in every kind of catastrophic injury claim, including traumatic brain injuries, spinal cord injuries, tractor-trailer crashes, car collisions, and other harmful circumstances.
-He also handles wrongful death claims on behalf of families who have experienced loss due to negligence
+Mr. Buckner is a personal injury attorney at Breit Cantor Grana Buckner.
+Mr. Buckner has represented cases in every kind of catastrophic injury claim, including traumatic brain injuries, spinal cord injuries, tractor-trailer crashes, car collisions, and other product liability cases.
+He also handles wrongful death claims on behalf of families who have experienced loss due to negligence.

 Director of Business Development-Partner

 Lance Elwood is the co-founder of Community Brain Injury Services and has served on the Board since 2006.
 After completing his undergraduate work at the University of Pittsburgh with a BS in psychology and his Graduate Degree from Virginia Commonwealth University Special Education, Lance Elwood went on to hold numerous management positions with the Chesterfield County Community Services Board (CSB) and in private sector human services organizations.
 Lance is the Co-Founder of Career Support Systems, Inc., an Employment Services Organization that provides supported employment and related services to individuals with barriers to employment.

 Lance has successfully written and managed numerous grant projects and start-ups.
 He remains most passionate about creating new and innovative services to pave the way for individuals to fully participate in the workforce.